 And of course, Chloe insisted that the bag include the letter 'L' (the first letter of her friend's name), so we decided it would be a good time to play with our Slice Cutter too.
 Using the Slice Cutter, you apply fusible web to your fabric, let the machine cut the design, and then it is all ready to fuse and stitch.

 Here are the two pockets after I fused and stitched the applique and before I attached them to the bag.
-We used the 'Double Dutch' design card available for Slice.
-She liked the font included with this card and also picked out the layered bird design.

 This is really a super little bag tutorial.
 Monica gives two different bottom corner options to customize the shape of the bag, and really thinks of everything you might need.
 It's a great start if you want to learn how to make bags and purses.